Contacting a Realtor for the first time is a big step when selling or buying a home.

 Social media also gives you insight into the agent’s online presence.

-Not thrilled with any of these options?
+Not thrilled with any of the options above?

-You might want to consider an agent-matching service.
+You might want to consider an agent matching service.

 Online platforms offer an efficient way to connect with a real estate agent –– without the hassle of researching multiple agents on your own.

-But not all agent-matching services are created equal.
+But not all agent matching services are created equal.

 Some allow agents to pay for recommendations, while others rely solely on basic experience.